dask/dask-blog/_posts/2019-01-03-dask-array-gpus-first-steps.md

 reflecting the simplicity commonly found in data processing workloads.

-What *is* impressive is that we were able to create a distributed parallel GPU array quickly by composing these three existing libraries:
+What *is* impressive is that we were able to create a distributed parallel GPU array quickly by composing these four existing libraries:

 1. [CuPy](https://cupy.chainer.org/) provides a partial implementation of Numpy on the GPU.